AmbassadorOfChange/New_SQL/README.md

 # THE ANALYSIS
 Each query in this analysis is aimed at investigating specifically business analyst job market.
 Here is how I approached each quesions.

 ## 1. Top paying Business Analyst Jobs.
-Explanation: To identify the highest paying roles, I filttered business analyst position by average yearly salary, and location.
-Focusing on jobs located "Anywhere".
+Explanation: To identify the highest paying roles, I filttered business analyst position by average yearly salary, and the location, focused on jobs located "Anywhere".
 This query highlight the highest paying opportunities in the field.

 ``` sql
     SELECT